 Technology and Social Media are branching out into many new forms at a rate few if any can keep up with.
 Inevitably, natural selection comes into play, ensuring that even some of the best ideas barely see the light of day.
 For those that do, I propose another analogy: For generations, the world’s Royal Families only married each other and their gene pool became dangerously familiar, their outlook, stagnating in its insularity.

 As a former mainframe programmer turned Business and QA Analyst who has also facilitated many processes outside of my own core expertise, I can attest to the value of multiple skillsets being employed in any process, with questions being asked by the non-experts or those with complementary skills.
-No matter how brilliant the original participants in a process and how much their brainstorming sessions spur each other on to thoughts they could not have had alone, there comes a point when a different viewpoint borne of different experiences and knowledge become essential to lift any great idea towards a new, far greater plateau.

 So I call on everyone with a question or opinion to not be intimidated by the genius of those currently taking lead roles in innovation and speak your mind!
 Nobody has your exact experiences and mindset and your thoughts may well help spark the next round of round-table brainstorming innovation.
 We’re all relying on you!